• Enter your Email

 Now, pour the tomato mixture into a casserole pan, or a cake pan, or a Dutch oven... anything big enough to fit all the "salad" with at least 3" depth.

-Place in a oven, heated to 285 degrees.
+Place in a oven, uncovered, heated to 250 degrees Fahrenheit.
 Yes, you read that right.
 You don't need to preheat, because the whole point is that it's the slowest cook ever.

 Just stick the tomatoes in there, and LEAVE.
 Go away for hours.
 Who cares.
-Don't even bother looking at it for at least four hours.
+Don't even bother looking at it for at least three hours.
 But six would be okay too.
 If you turn down the heat even lower, you could be gone all day.
+I've set the oven for as low as 180 degrees when I wasn't sure how long I might be away.

 While you're out smashing the state or fornicating, the tomatoes and peppers will be roasting like fallen angels.
 The tomatoes will release a great deal of their juice, making "tomato liquor."